VidYen/VidYen-WordPress-Plugins/README.md

 ------------
 Each of the folder above is to be zipped before uploading to WordPress.
 They all work together so it was easier to put them in one repository than make one for every single plugin.
 For end users just download master and extract folders and then zip them back up for upload, but this is for devs and not for the WordPress.org releases.

 If you have no clue about what these are about, these are WordPress plugins that allow site admins to create points system to track AdScend and CoinHive monetization and translate those points into WooCommerce credit or other game systems.

+We do have our own built in VY256 Miner which generally avoids adblockers as JS files hosted locally.

 Goals are to eventually have APIs that tie into actual webgames Say Poker or even web based combat games.